weakish/hubsh/README.md

 - A diffstat is appended to pull request message.
-- hubsh will never bring you to an editor, it either use a file given by `-m`, or just the most recent (single) commit.
+- hubsh will never bring you to an editor, it either use a file given by `-m`, or just the most recent (single) commit message.
 - hubsh's `-m` is equivalent to hub's `-F`, and hubsh has no option for `-m MESSAGE` in hub.
 - hubsh does not support `-o` and `-f` in hub.